miguelalba96/github.io/_tabs/research.md

 ### Machine Learning in Clinical Neuroimaging - Charité – Universitätsmedizin Berlin - Department of Psychiatry and Neurosciences

-This is a study of a new type of optimizer which reuse/eliminate efficiently pre-trained information transfer during fine-tuning, decreasing potential sources of overparameterization caused by fitting large deep neural networks in small datasets.
-We also studied the effects of removing parameter redundancy and information preservation in transfer learning settings.
+This is a study of a new type of optimizer which reuse/eliminate efficiently pre-trained information transfer when fine-tuning deep neural networks, decreasing potential sources of overparameterization caused by fitting large models in small datasets.
+We also studied the effects of removing parameter redundancy and information preservation (Avoid catastrophic forgetting) in transfer learning settings.

 **This was my master's thesis.**
 *Link: Soon (Consolidating paper and getting distribution permissions)*